ljeck3/miniproject2LeviEck/README.md

 ## Description

 This program uses Mathplotlib and Pandas.
-It pulls obesity percentage data by state from a .csv file and creates pie charts of the percentages.
+It pulls obesity data by state from a .csv file and creates pie charts of the percentages.

 ## Getting Started